-The indexes to the Appointment books are available via www.ancestry.co.uk.
-These can be viewed using the kiosk machines in the Discovery Room.
-Alternatively you can consult the microfilm indexes as listed below.
+The indexes to the Appointment books are available at: www.ancestry.co.uk These can also be viewed using the kiosk machines in the Archive.
+Alternatively, you can consult the microfilm indexes as listed below.

 These Appointment books are indexes to the Postmaster General's minute books and can potentially lead on to a brief summary of the minuted papers submitted to the Head Office at the time of an appointment.